huaweicloud/terraform-provider-huaweicloud/website/docs/r/gaussdb_mysql_instance.html.markdown

 * `time_zone` - (Optional) Specifies the time zone.
 Defaults to "UTC+08:00".
   Changing this parameter will create a new resource.

+* `availability_zone_mode` - (Optional) Specifies the availability zone mode: "single" or "multi".
+  Defaults to "single".
+Changing this parameter will create a new resource.

+* `master_availability_zone` - (Optional) Specifies the availability zone where the master node resides.
+  The parameter is required in multi availability zone mode.
+Changing this parameter will create a new resource.

 * `datastore` - (Optional) Specifies the database information.
 Structure is documented below.
   Changing this parameter will create a new resource.